divblocks/pywato/README.md

 # pywato
-Pywato is an open source web automation framework for extracting the data from websites
+Pywato is an open source web automation framework for extracting the data from websites.